 Phase 3

-The design was engraved on 8 12×12 polished marble tiles then painted in black.
+We engraved this image on 8 12×12 polished marble tiles then painted it in black.

 Underside – Monarch Butterfly